securestack-octernship/SecureStack-Octernship/submissions/MR-DHRUV.md

 1.  **Exposed Credientials to login to the application**

-    On carefully inspecting the source code in of the application, in the file   ```app.js``` the password is exposed.
+    On carefully inspecting the source code of the application, in the file   ```app.js``` the password is exposed.

     ```javascript
             const password="v6faF+gC7Zs@?VyCqtEYQ%?S"